CaptainCrowbar/prion-lib/rs-core/file-system.md

 from which a search path will be read.
 If the `no_dups` flag is set, duplicate entries will be removed from the list (this only checks for identical directory names; it does not resolve the names to check if different names may refer to the same file).
+If the `only_dirs` flag is set, only paths that refer to existing directories are included.

 * `bool PathList::`**`contains`**`(const Unicorn::Path& dir) const noexcept`